oblador/react-native-vector-icons/README.md

 *Note: you need to recompile your project after adding new fonts.*

+If you want to use the TabBar integration, then you need to add `RNVectorIcons.xcodeproj` to **Libraries** and add `libRNVectorIcons.a` to **Link Binary With Libraries** under **Build Phases**.
+[More info and screenshots about how to do this is available in the React Native documentation](http://facebook.github.io/react-native/docs/linking-libraries.html).

 ## Usage
 You can either use one of the bundled icons or roll your own custom font.
 Currently available options for bundled icon sets are: